return to Natural Dog Health Remedies

 Ingredients (Only Main Ingredients Listed): Titanium Dioxide (score 1 to 5 depending on product usage); Zinc Oxide (1 to 4 depending on product usage); Aloe Vera (score 0)

-Comments: While the main ingredients are good, there is no way to find out if it also contains other more hazardous ingredients.
-In addition, it is an inhalable spray.
-I would hesitate to use it on my dog.
+Comments: One of the main ingredients is zinc oxide, which is toxic to dogs if ingested in large amounts.
+Also, it is an inhalable spray.
+I would not use it on my dog.

 Sunscreen for Dogs - The Last Verdict